5ahmns-WiSem22-23/25-prj01-recap-ptaitl/README.md

 ## Assets

-All sprites are either without copyright or have been modified so far that there should be no legal problems.
+All sprites are either copyright free or have been modified to the point where there should be no legal issues.

 ## Project configuration